This-is-a-test-dylib-1/executor/MIGRATION_GUIDE.md

 ### Build Script

-The `scripts/build_ipa.sh` script:
+The `build-ios.sh` script:

-1. Builds the app for iOS simulator
+1. Checks if Xcode is installed
-2. Creates a proper IPA file structure with Payload directory
+2. Verifies the Xcode project exists
-3. Adds required metadata
+3. Runs the Makefile targets in sequence
-4. Packages everything into an IPA file
+4. Verifies the IPA was created successfully
-5. Verifies the build
+5. Provides detailed output and error handling

 ### GitHub Actions Workflow

 The workflow:

 1. Sets up the macOS build environment
-2. Tries building with the Makefile
+2. Makes the build script executable
-3. Falls back to the build script if needed
+3. Runs the build script
 4. Verifies the IPA file structure
 5. Uploads the build as a GitHub Actions artifact